Home is a Planet Far, Far, Away for a Wee Homesick Alien…

 These beginning scenes are seen from the viewpoint of this alien.
 It was interesting seeing how the family related to the alien in relation to their ages, role and gender.
 Elliot saw the alien as a peer, sharing about his life on earth and the pair share joint experiences.

-This with a lovely scene where they go cycling together – with that iconic full moon, boy with hoodie and his bike with a bicycle basket silhouette – then magically take off into the air in the moonlight.
+This with a lovely scene where they go cycling together – with that iconic full moon, a boy with a hoodie and his bike with a bicycle basket silhouette – then magically take off into the air in the moonlight.
 Big brother, Michael was more protective of E.T. as the man of the house and big brother.
 He and his friends look out for E.T. from possible dangers.

 When his mother meets E.T., her maternal instincts to care for him are strongest, as are the wistful longings of Peter Coyote’s scientist.
 I’ve also loved watching this movie with the stepdudes after finding this movie dubbed into Finnish.

-The film also reminded me of The Martian – but with a few differences – where both the titular leads are unintentionally left alone on a planet, have to cope with life there and communicate with home to return there.
+The film also reminded me of The Martian (2015) – but with a few differences – where both the titular leads are unintentionally left alone on a planet, have to cope with life there and communicate with home to return there.
 In E.T. the relationship is touching between these apparent loners, an alien and boy have as the pair become close friends.
-The acting from all was wonderful and it’s a great film for the family.
+The acting of all was wonderful and it’s a great film for the family.

 The alien also learning the inhabitants of this new world’s language.
-Luckily for him he didn’t have to learn – like me – the Finnish verbs tavata (to meet) and tappaa (to kill) which cause lots of confusion and would have led to a completely different movie.
-As I found when writing in my When Harry Met Sally (1989) review HERE..
+Luckily for him, he didn’t have to learn – like me – the Finnish verbs tavata (to meet) and tappaa (to kill) which cause lots of confusion and would have led to a completely different movie.
+As I found when writing in my When Harry Met Sally (1989) review HERE.

 This is easily my favourite roles of Drew Barrymore.
 I loved her wee role as a child star, as Gertie.
 It was shocking to learn that she was 6 then and is 42 now, as this movie has an almost timeless feel to it.
 Unlike other movies from the 1980s such as St Elmo’s Fire (1985).
 Drew then went onto star in other movies and has been executive producer on others such as Donnie Darko (2001).

 But I must confess I’ve never really been a huge fan of hers, especially in her collaborations with a man who I promised never to mention.
 But I did enjoy her childhood performances especially this one.
-As I identified with Audrey in National Lampoon’s European Vacation (1985) as a teenager, here I could relate to Gertie in her scenes with E.T. as 6-year-old girl.
+As I identified with Audrey in National Lampoon’s European Vacation (1985) as a teenager, here I could relate to Gertie in her scenes with E.T. as a 6-year-old girl.

 This film is based on the seventies TV series Charlie’s Angels (1976-81) which the introduction spiel is kind of ironic for me, in that once upon a time I was one of three little sisters who lived in Great Britain.
 We each were assigned very different duties.
 But I was taken away from all that, and now I live with him in Finland.
 His name is Darlin’ Husband.